 - Acupuncture – This is thought to help with some osteoarthritis or back pain sufferers in the short term.

 While some of these options may be covered under the NHS, it may be that you would have to pay privately for others.
-If so, it may be a possibility to get these costs covered within your chronic pain injury compensation.
+If so, it may be possible to get these costs covered within your chronic pain injury compensation.
 Therefore, we advise reading about this aspect before filing any chronic pain injury claims.

 This type of pain could be described as pain that has lasted for more than 12 weeks but could be medically classed as falling into certain categories.
 These could include: